COVID-19 SCHOOL PROTOCOLS FOR THE SCHOOL YEAR 2021-2022

 - Increase personal hygiene

-- adapted schedules with stable and non stable groups to ensure safety measures and traceability.
+- safety measures and traceability.

 Ultimately, our plans are subject to change in compliance with future government requirements and recommendations.